Wines

 What is Barolo Wine?

 Barolo, often revered as the jewel of Italy's viticulture, is a robust red wine originating from Northern Italy's Piedmont region.
-Specifically, it hails from the Langhe area around the towns of Barolo and La Morra which is found in the Cuneo province of Piedmont in Northern Italy.
+Specifically, it hails from the Langhe area around the towns of Barolo and La Morra.
 The relevance of this wine for the Italian wine industry has led to the wine having its own DOCG. (the Barolo DOCG) What sets Barolo apart is its primary grape, Nebbiolo.
-This grape, known for its thick skin and late harvesting season, lends the wine its characteristic deep colour, powerful tannins, and potential for aging.
+This grape, also used to craft Nebbiolo wines, is known for its thick skin and late harvesting season, lends the wine its characteristic deep colour, powerful tannins, and potential for aging.
 Although in the past it was common to blend grapes such as Nebbiolo and Barbera, today, due to DOCG regulations, Nebbiolo grapes must be used in their entirety.

 Aged for a minimum of 38 months after the harvest, with at least 18 of those months in wooden barrels, Barolo showcases a rich palate of complex flavours.
 From fragrant bouquets of roses, cherries, and tar to deeper undertones of truffles, leather, and even anise, its complexity is unmatched.
 With time, these flavours evolve, making aged Barolo wines a delightful exploration of nuanced taste.
 Elegant, yet powerful, Barolo stands as a testament to Italy's winemaking excellence.